cressidagp/arcmercs/README.md

 ## Status

-I did four different versions of this.
-Wasnt happy with any of them.
-Taked a break to rethink where im trying to go with this.
+Back in buisness.
+Did a new start.
+At the momment only Soldiers are working but their combat handlers hasn't been implemented.

 ## Introduction

 ArcMercs its a NON-OFFICIAL Mercenary project for ArcEmu just for learning purposes.
 Its scripted in Lua but may switch to C++ eventually.

-WARNING: this stuff its in development, dont try to use it yet.

 ## Features

-* 3 Warriors, 1 Officer, 1 Medic.
+* 3 Soldiers, 1 Officer, 1 Healer.
 * Database storage.
 * Two hire modes: on the field (classic) or on vendor.
+* Fully customizable.

 ## Requirements